openwiretech/openwiretech.github.io/_posts/2026-01-09-article-From-Sydney-with-Love.md

 The joke, except it's not really a joke, is that this is what's actually running under the hood of modern AI.

 Think about what a pre-trained model has consumed.
-The vast swaths of the internet, Wikipedia article, unhinged fan fiction, conspiracy theory, horror humans have ever typed into a keyboard.
+The vast swaths of the internet, Wikipedia articles, unhinged fan fiction, conspiracy theories, and horror humans have ever typed into a keyboard.

 It can simulate any human behavior.
 Including the worst of it.